LineageOS/www/_posts/blog/2026-07-07-Infrastructure-Apps-Updates.md

 ### Web Flashing Support

 We are pleased to offer a set of web flash-tools, something that had been requested for many years.
-Now by accessing the [flasher through our download portal](https://download.lineageos.org/flash), you will be able to use your browser to flash using fastboot, adb, and Samsung's Odin protocol.
+Now by accessing the [flasher through our download portal](https://download.lineageos.org/flash), you will be able to use your browser to flash using fastboot, adb, Samsung's Odin protocol, and Amlogic's burn mode.
 Please remember though that this is not a complete flashing process, you still _must_ follow our [wiki instructions](https://wiki.lineageos.org/devices/) for your specific device.

 These efforts are only possible due to kdrag0n's amazing work on [fastboot.js](https://github.com/kdrag0n/fastboot.js/), yume-chan's brilliant work on [ya-webadb](https://github.com/yume-chan/ya-webadb), and r3pwn's timeless work on [libmjolnir](https://github.com/r3pwn/libmjolnir) - go thank them!